mesqueeb/is-what/README.md

 getType('') // returns 'String'
 ```

-#### isObject vs isAnyObject
+#### isPlainObject vs isAnyObject

 Checking for a JavaScript object can be really difficult.
 In JavaScript you can create classes that will behave just like JavaScript objects but might have completely different prototypes.
-With is-what I opted for a **strict** check on isObject only returning `true` on plain JavaScript objects and not on classes or others. `isAnyObject` will be more loose and return `true` even if the object is not a regular JavaScript object.
+With is-what I went for this classification:
+- `isPlainObject` will only return `true` on plain JavaScript objects and not on classes or others
+- `isAnyObject` will be more loose and return `true` on regular objects, classes, etc.

 ```js
 const plainObject = {hello: 'I am a good old object.'}